 Telegram Sponsored Posts: Pricing Guide

 Learn how to price and land telegram sponsored posts.
-Real CPM benchmarks by niche, brand pitch templates, and proven strategies to earn more from direct deals.
+Real CPM benchmarks by niche, pitch templates, channel vetting criteria, and deal structures to earn more.

 Telegram Sponsored Posts: Pricing Guide